-A "senate resolution" is a resolution acted upon only by the senate which expresses sentiment or is used for the appointment of special committees within the senate.
+A "senate resolution" is a resolution acted upon only by the senate which relates to an accomplishment of national or international status; the dedication of a day by a statewide or national group; the one hundredth, one hundred twenty-fifth, or one hundred fiftieth anniversary of a local government or organization; the recognition of state ties to other governments; the retirement of a senator or long-time senate employee; or to the appointment of special committees within the senate.
 A senate resolution requires the affirmative vote of a majority of the senators present and voting.
 A senate resolution shall be filed with the secretary of the senate.
 A senate resolution shall be printed in the bound journal after its adoption and in the daily journal upon written request to the secretary of the senate by the sponsor of the resolution.
+Other expressions of sentiment or recognition may be made with the issuance of a certificate of recognition.